OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 #### Run the Pack Pipe

-The `pack` Pipe's sole purpose is to package a set of files, and to achieve that, we make use of our reference to the [octopusdeploy/octo](https://hub.docker.com/r/octopusdeploy/octo) Docker image I used as a base for our Pipe Docker image.
+The `pack` Pipe’s sole purpose is to package a set of files, to achieve that, we make use of our reference to the [octopusdeploy/octo](https://hub.docker.com/r/octopusdeploy/octo) Docker image I used as a base for our Pipe Docker image.
 This gives us access to the full [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli/) in our Pipe.

 To package the files in the Bitbucket Pipeline, our script needs to run the `pack` command and pass in our variables: